 Our neocortex is quite weak in processing logic but strong in recognizing patterns.
 Images, videos and sounds are stored and retrieved as sequences of patterns in memory.
 The primary advantage of working with patterns is the ability to fill in the gaps, such as when part of an image is covered, or to make sense of incomplete sentences.
 Our neocortex establishes a hierarchy of patterns through recursion—by assembling small parts into a big cluster, and then uniting clusters to form an even larger structure, et infinitum.

 Since the emphasis is on this part of the brain, the term "digital neocortex" would be fitting for a non-biological model to perform a similar function.
-As to how David's going to implement it, I'll leave it to another chapter.
+As to how David's going to implement it, I'll leave that to another chapter.

 No comments: